 - ROM has fixed AND gate array but programmable OR gate array.

-PLA is similar to a ROM in concept; however it does not provide full decoding of variables and does not generate all minterms as in the ROM.
-Though its name consist of word “programmable”, it does not require any type of programming like in C and C++.
+PLA is similar to a ROM in concept; however, it does not provide full decoding of variables and does not generate all minterms as in the ROM.
+Though its name consists of word “programmable”, it does not require any type of programming like in C and C++.

 Basic block diagram for PLA: